 This Form 10-Q/A amends the Company's Quarterly Report on Form 10-Q for the quarterly period ended September 25, 2021, as filed with the Securities and Exchange Commission ("SEC") on November 9, 2021 (the "Original Filing").
 This Form 10-Q/A is being filed to restate the Company's unaudited Consolidated Financial Statements for the three and nine months period ended September 25, 2021.
 The restatement reflects the reclassification and presentation of certain transaction bonuses related to the Business Combination from a component of stockholders' equity to a component of general and administrative expense for the nine months period ended September 25, 2021 upon the closing of the Business Combination in June 2021 and the reclassification of the private placement warrants from liability-classified instruments to equity-classified instruments including the remeasurement of the private placement warrants to fair value at the date of reclassification for the three and nine months period ended September 25, 2021.
-In addition, the Company determined that certain other transaction bonuses related to the Business Combination bonuses related to the Business Combination from a component of a fair value at the date of reclassification for the three and nine months period ended September 25, 2021.
-In addition, the Company determined that certain other transaction bonuses related to the Business Combination from the prevented in the Janus International segment instead of the Janus North American segment.
+In addition, the Company determined that certain other transaction bonuses related to the Business Combination should have been recorded in the Janus International segment instead of the Janus North American segment.
 The errors related to the transaction bonuses impacted the presentation of our segment reporting for the nine months period ended September 25, 2021.
 See Note 2 to the restated and unaudited Consolidated Financial Statements included in this Form 10-Q/A for further detailed information regarding this restatement.